 |给 (gěi)||给予 (jǐyǔ)||to give|

 |脏 (zàng)||肮脏 (āng zāng)||dirty|

 Formal language is not limited to written materials, but also is often used in public service announcements or formalized customer service.
 Even in job interviews.
 So it is necessary to learn a little bit even if you think you will mostly only be speaking Chinese.
 Depending on different social situations and people, you can decide to use either written Chinese or spoken Chinese when you are writing.
 Spoken Chinese is often used in a letter or message to a close friend, whereas in a formal news broadcast, written Chinese would be used.

-It is useful to know which words are for casual spoken use and which words are formal as you progress through your learning and accumulate more vocabulary.
-Your word choice in a job interview, for example, could mean the difference between coming across as more personal, or more formal and professional.
-As in other languages, the differences in which words are used in spoken language and written language are fluid, and it is necessary to be exposed to both.
+It is useful to know which words are used for casual spoken conversation and which words are used more formally as you progress through your learning and accumulate more vocabulary.
+Your word choice in a job interview, for example, could mean the difference between coming across as more personal, or more professional.

 What this means for you as a student of Chinese is that you would need to know more vocabulary to read a sentence in the newspaper than if you were to understand it in conversation.
 A good way to practice is by using an app like Du Chinese.